zarf-dev/proposals/0013-improve-package-publish-ux/README.md

 -->

 ### Create skeleton tar package
 Another option is to create a skeleton tar package with a command like `zarf package create --skeleton`.
 This would keep the `zarf package publish` command simple, it would take either a regular tar or a skeleton tar.
 This option wasn't selected as skeleton packages are only useful in OCI registries.
 By introducing a tar version of skeleton packages Zarf will have to build in error cases to ensure a user can't try to deploy or mirror resources using them.
-Skeleton packages may work with the `package remove` and `package inspect` commands as well, but we don't  work with remove or
+Skeleton packages could work with the `package remove`, `package inspect`, and `package pull` commands, but since there isn't much user value in these cases, it is better to avoid them entirely.